genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 ### Basic definition

 Here is the definition of a simple request server.
-You need to specify either a table or a view, in this case we are using the table INSTRUMENT_DETAILS.
+You need to specify either a table or a view.
+In this example, we are using the table INSTRUMENT_DETAILS.

 ```kotlin
 requestReplies {